J-Leetch/Neural-Network-Evolutionary-Optimisation/README.md

-# Neural-Network-Evolutionary-Optimisation
+# Neural Network Evolutionary Optimisation (Flappy Bird)
-A fun attempt at optimising a neural network for playing a simple game similar to 'flappy bird' done in spare time after 1st year exams.
+A fun attempt at optimising a neural network for playing a simple game similar to 'flappy bird'- a classic example seen on YouTube.
+A challenge for myself done in spare time after 1$^{st}$ year exams.
 It gave surprisingly good results considering its simplicity and that it was a first attempt, starting from zero knowledge and without using any machine learning libraries etc.